Hype, Sustainability, and the Price of the Bigger-is-Better Paradigm in AI: Consequence 3: Narrow field, few players

 The expense and scarcity of the ingredients needed to build and operate increasingly large models benefits the actors in AI that have access to compute and distribution markets.
 This works to concentrate power and influence over AI, which, in turn, provides incentives for those with sufficient resources to perpetuate the bigger-is-better AI paradigm in service of maintaining their market advantage.

 \paragraph{The scale game benefits large players} Market concentration is apparent in compute resources, and is most evident when examining Nvidia GPUs.
 The cost and scarcity of these resources make it increasingly difficult for an academic lab, or even most startups, to purchase and rack sufficient hardware on premises.
 An H100, currently Nvidia’s most powerful chip, costs up to \href{https://www.tomshardware.com/tech-industry/artificial-intelligence/nvidias-h100-ai-gpus-cost-up-to-four-times-more-than-amds-competing-mi300x-amds-chips-cost-dollar10-to-dollar15k-apiece-nvidias-h100-has-peaked-beyond-dollar40000}{\$40,000}.
-Recent shortages in chips have intensified the gap between the ``GPU rich" and ``GPU poor"~\cite{barr2023gpu} -- notably, this constrained supply has benefited the large cloud providers who have privileged access to such hardware~\cite{bornstein2023owns}.
+Recent shortages in chips have intensified the gap between the ``GPU rich'' and ``GPU poor''~\cite{barr2023gpu} -- notably, this constrained supply has benefited the large cloud providers who have privileged access to such hardware~\cite{bornstein2023owns}.

 For training and deploying large models, most AI practitioners operating outside of large cloud companies must rent access to compute from these companies.
 Since the cost of training ML systems has grown exponentially, this can entail costs for large scale models in the tens to hundreds of millions of dollars, which is beyond the budget of the vast majority of academic researchers (\autoref{fig:compute_cost}).
-However, tech companies are more able to invest this money to fuel their AI research and competitiveness -- Meta alone is estimated to have spent \$18 billion on GPUs in 2024~\cite{hays2024}.
+However, tech companies are more able to invest this money to fuel their AI research and competitiveness -- Meta alone is estimated to have spent \$18 billion on GPUs in 2024~\cite{hays2024}, while OpenAI announced early 2025 StarGate, a joint venture with SoftBank, Oracle, and MGX, planning more than \$ 100 billion AI-infrastructure investments \cite{openai2024stargate}, bigger than the GDP of most countries in the world.
 While AI startups continue to raise significant capital, the majority of this capital (“up to 80-90\% in early rounds”) is paid to cloud providers~\cite{bornstein2023owns}.
 Notably, the flow of capital here is often circular: three large cloud companies ``contributed a full two-thirds of the \$27bn raised by fledgling AI companies in 2023'' \cite{ft2023outspends}.